Independent restaurants lobbied hard for targeted economic relief. Now, they’re finally getting it.

 Even before states and cities started to clamp down on indoor dining last March, small operators had an early, street-level glimpse of the future: empty dining rooms, dwindling revenue, mounting debts, laid-off workers and, eventually, closures.
 The early predictions were ugly: Colicchio suggested a year ago that 75 percent of restaurants in America could be history without government intervention.
 People started referring to an “extinction event” with restaurants, particularly among mom-and-pop operations with no access to bank loans or investment capital.

 Survival instincts kicked in among independent restaurateurs.
 There was a sense among many that they couldn’t sit around and watch their investments and their businesses just shrivel up and die.
 They wanted to play a role in their survival.
-With no dues to pay, and with only a 20-member advisory board providing direction, the IRC provided an immediate way for many to step up and become their own advocates during what will probably be the worst period in their business lives.
+With no dues to pay, and with only a 20-member advisory board and consultants providing direction, the IRC provided an immediate way for many to step up and become their own advocates during what will probably be the worst period in their business lives.

 “It was very empowering and, for me, one of the most important things that happened this year,” said Sue Bette, owner of Bluebird Barbecue in Burlington, Vt.
 “I felt like I had a role to play, and I could do something.
 I could serve our industry and be part of a team that was making change in a real grass-roots way.”

 Like countless other members of the IRC, Bette conducted a lot of outreach and made calls to political offices.
 A year ago, she also co-founded Vermont Independent Restaurants, a coalition of more than 180 restaurant and bar owners who advocate for their industry in the Green Mountain State.
-“I really started to understand that we are really built into our communities in a way that no other businesses is,” she said.
+“I really started to understand that we are really built into our communities in a way that no other business is,” she said.

 The IRC didn’t work on targeted restaurant relief alone.
 The National Restaurant Association had also been working on the issue from the beginning.
 On March 18, the NRA sent a letter to the White House and leaders of Congress, urging the U.S. Department of Treasury to create a $145 billion Restaurant and Foodservice Industry Recovery Fund.
 But the organization has been working on other pressing issues, too: federally backed business interruption insurance, immigration reform, tax credits, the tip credit, minimum wage increases and other matters.